pablohennique/day-by-day/README.md

 Replace your_api_key_here with your actual OpenAI API key

+Install gems??

 # Running the Script

 After setting up the project, run the main script using:

-ruby agent.rb
+Rails s

+Make sure that you are running a sidekiq server and JavaScript:
+Rails
+yarn build --watch

-Open your browser and run your local host
+Open your browser and run your local host (http://localhost:3000/)